 The EWWR Awards Ceremony

-In 2019, the EWWR Awards Ceremony took place for the first time online.
-Read more and watch the recording here.
+In 2020, the EWWR Awards Ceremony took place for the first time online.
+Discover the winners and runners up of the 2019 edition here!

 Previous EWWR Awards Ceremonies took place in Brussels (2018 and 2017), Barcelona (2016), Brussels (2015), Budapest (2014) and Rome (2013).